2019 Tax Brackets – What’s Your Bracket This Upcoming Tax Season?

 Taxable income is the basis for using the tax brackets below.
 It is generally calculated as gross income, less any adjustments, less either the sum of itemized deductions or the standard deduction, whichever amount is larger.

-Here are the numbers for the tax year 2018 that you’ll use for the return you’ll file in 2019.
-They are different from the numbers and tables that you used to prepare your 2017 tax return in 2018.
+Here are the numbers for the tax year 2019 that you’ll use for the return you’ll file in 2020.

-To compare the old with the new, view the 2017 and 2018 tax tables below.
+To compare the old with the new, view the 2018 tax table below.
 For additional context, read on and we’ll give you an outline of the new tax brackets and what you need to know.